MiguelMSandin/oligoN-design/README.md

 ## 3. Estimate accessibility of the candidate probes
 In this step, potential probes are going to be compared to the *Saccharomyces cerivisae* 18S rDNA sequence template to estimate the accessibility of the ribosomal region, based on [Behrens et al. (2003)](https://journals.asm.org/doi/10.1128/AEM.69.3.1748-1758.2003).
 To do so, we are going to create a consensus sequence of the target group, align it to the *S. cerivisae* 18S rDNA sequence template and then align the candidate probes to the reference alignment.
-We can do all of this with the wrapper script [alignPrimers](https://github.com/MiguelMSandin/oligoN-design/blob/main/scripts/alignPrimers) (this script uses [mafft](https://mafft.cbrc.jp/alignment/software/)) as follows:
+We can do all of this with the wrapper script [alignPrimers](https://github.com/MiguelMSandin/oligoN-design/blob/main/scripts/alignPrimers) (this script uses [mafft](https://mafft.cbrc.jp/alignment/software/) and [alignmentConsensus.py](https://github.com/MiguelMSandin/fasta-functions/tree/main/scripts/alignmentConsensus.py)) as follows:

 `alignPrimers  -t target.fasta -p probes.fasta -o probes_align.fasta`